[This post was updated on October 5 2020 ]

-Nineteen* people have died in Immigration and Customs Enforcement (ICE) custody so far this fiscal year (starting Oct.
-1, 2019).
-The number of people to die in ICE custody during all of the previous year was eight.
+Twenty-one* people died in Immigration and Customs Enforcement (ICE) custody during fiscal year 2020 (Oct 1, 2019 to Sept 30, 2020).
+The number of people to die in ICE custody during the previous fiscal year was eight.
 At the same time the administration has shut down the border, slowed (though far from halted) internal removal operations, and continued to deport people, the number of people in ICE custody has fallen significantly since March.
-As of August 1, 2020, ICE was holding 21,546 people in custody.
+As of mid-September, ICE was holding 20,006 people in custody.
 The higher number of deaths, with fewer people incarcerated, translates into a spiraling mortality rate in ICE facilities.

 The people who have died this year come from all over the world, from Africa, Asia, Europe and throughout the Americas.
 It is a sobering reminder that the impacts of U.S. immigration policy reach everywhere.
 Four of the people who died were seeking asylum - two of whom had already passed credible fear interviews and remained detained anyway.
 One man, from Cameroon, died before he could be interviewed - taken off life support following a brain hemorrhage despite the wishes of family members that he remain on life support until someone could be with him.
 Another committed suicide a week after his appeal for asylum relief was denied.
 Overall, one-third (6) of those who died in custody committed suicide.

-Of the nine people to die since May 6, six have died from COVID-19, though one other case is likely a COVID case - the person was never tested.
+Of the eleven people to die since May 6, eight have died from COVID-19, though one other case is likely a COVID case - the person was never tested.
 All of these deaths involve people with known underlying conditions that make COVID-19 deadly, principally diabetes and in two cases the individuals were over 70 years of age.
 They would all be alive if ICE had followed recommendations to release people.
-Indeed, all of these people would most likely be alive today if ICE had simply pursued alternatives to incarceration.
+Indeed, all of the people on this list would most likely be alive today if ICE had simply pursued alternatives to incarceration.

 The actual number of deaths that have been the result of ICE detention during the pandemic is not known.
 ICE has deported thousands of people since March all over the world, hundreds of whom are known to have been COVID positive at the time of their deportation, and the majority of those deported have almost certainly been exposed to novel coronavirus while in custody.
 How many of these people have died following their deportation?
 How many others did those deported from the United States expose to novel coronavirus upon their return home due to ICE’s recklessness?
 There is no way to know.
 One possible indication of ICE’s responsibility: At the beginning of the summer at least 200 people in Guatemala who were COVID-19 positive had been traced to deportation flights.

 Below I try to tell a part of the story of those who have died in the U.S. since October 1, 2020.
 Sadly, for most, the only information currently available to me is from ICE reports.
-In some cases, press reports have provided additional information – though often they are simply repeating information from ICE press releases.
+In some cases, press reports have provided additional information - though often they are simply repeating information from ICE press releases.
 For a few of the deaths that happened earlier in the year, there has been time for independent investigation; negligence in these cases has been shown.
-In honoring peoples’ lives I am not trying to paint everyone as an angel.
-We are all complex people, with many faults.
-Sometimes these faults lead us to hurt others – and for this there should be justice.
-That said, none of these people deserved to die, and certainly the 21,000 other people remaining in detention do not deserve to be threatened with death for simply not being a U.S. citizen.
+None of these people deserved to die, and certainly the 20,000 other people remaining in detention do not deserve to be threatened with death for simply not being a U.S. citizen.

-*Most reports show 18 deaths this year.
+*Most reports show 20 deaths this year.
 I have included Óscar López Acosta below, which others have not.
 Though he died from COVID-19 related illness several weeks after his release, the details indicate he was most likely infected while in detention.
 López was included in Congressional counts of COVID deaths in ICE detention.

 Nebane Abienwi, from Cameroon, October 1, 2019.
 Otay Mesa Detention facility (CoreCivic).
 From our earlier report: